RafalMierzejewskiIT/Crimsonland-Clone/README.md

 In update function, there are only a few things, Pause logic, checking collision and running update on all instances of all classes and check if they should be deleted by checking their delete property. <br/>
 Checking collision is done by checking if the distance between objects(which is calculated using pythagorean theorem) is smaller than the sum of both objects radii. <br/>

-All of the deletions are run in reverse order to make sure they don't skip anything due to the way arrays indexing works.
-If I were to check let's say index 5, delete it, now index 5 contains another instance which might also have delete property set to true, but I skip it since now I change my index to 6.
-This is no longer an issue if we do it in reverse order. <br/>

 Checking if the player has died and displaying Game Over menu if true. <br/>
 Updating menu related stuff if we're in a menu. <br/>